-Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes Normal Postpartum Changes Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).
-These changes are mild and temporary and should not be confused with pathologic conditions.
+Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes Normal Postpartum Changes ).
+These changes are temporary and should not be confused with pathologic conditions.

-Postpartum complications are rare.
-The most common are
+Serious postpartum complications are rare.
+The most common complications are

 Within the first 24 hours, the woman’s pulse rate begins to drop, and her temperature may be slightly elevated.